 Using Dedicated Relays for Total Connectivity

 Relays help you reach total connectivity.
-DN works on most network topologies out of the box with hole punching, a technique where both hosts work to open a direct connection with each other.
+Managed Nebula works on most network topologies out of the box with hole punching, a technique where both hosts work to open a direct connection with each other.
 Some networks though, don't have a path to direct connectivity between hosts.
 That's why Defined Networking built Relays, a feature that allows you to route traffic via special hosts called relays while still retaining end-to-end encryption between hosts.

 Some examples of where you might need relays: